Belorusneft: Significance

 Belorusneft's fuel distribution stations, for example, are in competition with Russian Lukoil's highway and metropolitan service stations, although they are nowhere near as numerous in number.

 In 2011, Belorusneft was sanctioned by the United States Department of State for doing business with Iran.

 The company was excluded from the Belneftekhim concern on 16 July 2021.
-Western sanctions imposed on Belneftekhim, including its placement in the Specially Designated Nationals and Blocked Persons List, were suggested to be the reason of the move.
+International sanctions imposed on Belneftekhim, including its placement in the Specially Designated Nationals and Blocked Persons List, were suggested to be the reason of the move.

 On 2 December 2021, Belorusneft was added to the sanctions list of the European Union.
 Switzerland joined the EU sanctions on 20 December.
+In October 2022, Ukraine also blacklisted the company.